asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: ParaDiag methods

 where the \(p\) subscript refers to ``parallel''(-in-time), and the factor of 2 accounts for the blocks being complex-valued.

 We revisit the assumption that \(W_{p}\) is dominated by the complex-valued block solves.
-The primary computational components of the parallel-in-time solution procedure are: the evaluation of the residual of (\ref{eq:nonlinear-aaos}); evaluation of the action of the all-at-once Jacobian (\ref{eq:nonlinear-jacobian}); solving the complex-valued blocks in the circulant preconditioner; space-time collective communications for the data transpose; and the (I)FFTs.
-In the numerical examples we will see that the (I)FFTs and the evaluation of the residual and Jacobian action have negligible contributions to the runtime profiles in practice, so we do not include these operations in the performance model.
+The main computational components of the ParaDiag method are: the evaluation of the residual of (\ref{eq:nonlinear-aaos}); the action of the all-at-once Jacobian (\ref{eq:nonlinear-jacobian}); solving the complex-valued blocks in the circulant preconditioner; the collective communications for the space-time data transposes; and the (I)FFTs.
+In the numerical examples we will see that, in practice, the contributions to the runtime profile of the (I)FFTs and evaluating the residual are negligible, and the contribution of the Jacobian action is only a fraction of that of the block solves, so we do not include these operations in the performance model.
 This leaves just the computational work of the block solves, and the time taken for the space-time transpose communications in Steps 1 \& 3.

 The parallel-in-time method is parallelised across both time and space, giving

 The factor of two ensures that that the number of floating point numbers per processor in the complex-valued block solves is the same as in the real-valued block solves.
 The time taken to complete the calculation is then